 What we don’t: Too soft to be a great edger; lacks support for long, vertical pitches.

 A La Sportiva innovation that quickly rose to popularity, the Skwama is a performance climbing slipper comparable to the Drago above in terms of its highly aggressive and sensitive build.
 With a thin midsole and supple Vibram XS Grip 2 rubber, the Skwama moves as an extension of your foot and lets you feel every contour in the rock.
 What’s more, Sportiva’s well-loved P3 midsole means the shoe retains its downturn over time.
-The benefits of this construction come on steep terrain: The slipper provides incredible precision for heel and toe hooks (aided by the generous heel and toe rubber and snug S-Heel design) and puts your foot in an aggressive position that allows it to perch on steep edges and nubs.
-While our Chattanooga-based editor gravitates to this shoe for overhanging jug hauls, he's been known to slip them on for shorter verticle sandstone lines as well.
-They've even accompanied him on a few trad crack climbs recently with great results, though they don't jam nearly as well as others.
-The Skwamas aren't standout edgers, but we love how precise you can be with their sensitive last, and they boast a genuinely cozy design—making them a bit more versatile than Sportiva's flagship Solutions.
-We also like the heel cup of the Skwama a bit more.
+The benefits of this construction come on steep terrain: The slipper provides incredible precision for heel and toe hooks (aided by the generous heel and toe rubber and a snug S-Heel design) and puts your foot in an aggressive position that allows it to perch on steep edges and nubs.
+The Skwama isn't a standout edger, but we love how precise you can be with its sensitive last, and it boasts a genuinely cozy design—making it a bit more versatile than La Sportiva's own Solution below.

 One of the highlights of the Skwama is its high degree of comfort, thanks to the roomy toe box, soft build, and fairly gentle downturn (it’s built on a PD 75 last, while more aggressive shoes like the Testarossa use the PD 85 last).
 The most glaring downside of this soft construction is the lack of support underfoot, which makes the Skwama a poor choice for long pitches (especially when you’re standing on your feet) and does not inspire a ton of confidence on vertical edges.
 Those used to a stiffer shoe will find that their feet grow noticeably sore in the Skwama.
-But for steep sport climbing and bouldering—and the occasional verticle trad or sport pitch—it’s quickly become a go-to option for many.
-Finally, the Skwama is also made in a vegan design for the same price, which won’t stretch as much as the leather design (and will also keep your conscience clean)...
-Read in-depth review
+But for steep sport climbing and bouldering—and the occasional vertical trad or sport pitch—it’s quickly become a go-to option for many.
+Finally, the Skwama is also made in a vegan design for the same price, which won’t stretch as much as the leather model but is a nice alternative for those looking to minimize their impact.

 See the Men's La Sportiva Skwama See the Women's La Sportiva Skwama